Without it, I would not have been able to move the body.

 Ambros had murdered my husband so that he could get control of the company and collect the insurance.
 I wouldn’t be surprised if it was all about the insurance and he probably expected to sell the failing business for the value of its component parts.
 But, to his surprise, the company survived, mainly because my husband had set it up well and the business had an excellent reputation.
 Its employees loved him and worked their arses off to keep the company going.

 It helped that Ambrose was a bit of a womaniser and that he would often disappear for several days at a time when he was on a ‘bender’.

 I invited him around to the house for a meal — something that I had done a dozen times.

-During the desert course I excused myself, “Just need to visit the ladies room.”
+During the dessert course, I excused myself, “Just need to visit the ladies room.”
 I came back with an old shovel that my husband used to dig the veggie patch — the irony was not lost on me.

 Moving the body proved to be a bit of a chore, but the trusty red wheelbarrow was up to the task.

 I didn’t own a car, so Ambrose was going to have to travel in the wheelbarrow for the two-kilometre ride to the construction site that Ambrose’s business owned.
 There was a concrete pour scheduled for the morning.

 I’m not sure what I would have said if someone had stopped me, and I’m pretty sure that I looked hilarious as I struggled along with this huge red wheelbarrow filled with an Ambrose.